Meadow crane's-bill Geranium pratense

 - Louisa May Alcott, "Dear Grif"

-The most widespread of our native geraniums, its blue flowers make a splash in summer.
+The most widespread and striking of our native geraniums, its blue flowers make a splash in summer.
 In autumn its leaves turn a deep red.

 Where it grows